incepter/react-async-states/packages/docs/docs/api/4-use-async-state.md

 ### `mergePayload`
-The payload that the producer returns is the payload issued from all subscribers, and the one from provider, and the one that this function adds:
+The payload that the producer returns is the payload issued from all subscribers, and the one that this function adds:

 ```typescript
 import {useAsyncState} from "react-async-states/src";